chtoucas/Narvalo.NET/Issues.md

  * Benchmarks
 - Enforce & Range T struct constraint?
 Require for T? where T is a struct?
 - Review Monad.tt.
-- Improvement: True argument check for extension methods.
+- Improvement: Monad.tt, review true argument check for extension methods.
 - Improvement: Review all IEnumerable extensions for null-checking and deferred execution.
 - Improvement: Check any use of `AssumeNotNull`.
-- Improvement: `String.IsNullOrWhiteSpace` vs `String.IsNullOrEmpty`.
-- Improvement: Review all GetHashCode() methods.
 - Improvement: Review all ToString() methods.
 - make.ps1 -r fails to push to the official NuGet server but works otherwise.